ENG498-JCDD/Team4/src/dashboards/SQ3dashboard.md

 # Mapping the Rent vs. Wage gap in North Carolina

-**This dashboard shows trends relating to rent and wages for the State of North Carolina.**
+**This dashboard shows trends relating to rent and wages for the State of North Carolina.
+North Carolina has been known for its affordability, great schools, and good job opportunities.
+However, from 2020 to 2024 reveals a shifting landscape, where rent outpaces wage growth.**

 SQ3: Since 2020, by how much have rents outpaced wages in NC?